 Some of our team are from the Balkans, some are from all over the world.
 We want to help locals fight their own fight.
 Nature conservation is often more about sociology and psychology than it is biology.
 It is people who sit behind a table and decide that a certain river should be left untouched, not snails unfortunately.
 We hope that people are encouraged by our story, and that BRD serves as a kickstart to enhance or start their own fight.
 We will do everything to help them start and connect them to other small groups.
 A small fish can be chased by a big one, but a group of small fish can turn and chase down that big one too.

-THIS IS WHAT WE ARE UNITED STANDING AGAINST: 2.700 PROPOSED DAMS
+THIS IS WHAT WE ARE STANDING UP AGAINST TOGETHER: 2.700 PROPOSED DAMS

 Balkan River Defence and Balkan Rivers Tour are run and led by the NGO Leeway Collective, Institute for Promotion and protection of Aquatic Ecosystems.